euwbah/musescore-xen-tuner/README.md

 ### Accidental vectors

-You can combine different accidental degrees from different accidental chains.
 The degrees of each accidental chain forms a list of numbers called the **accidental vector**.
 This is a unique representation of all the accidentals attached to one notehead.

 > [!NOTE]
 > **E.g.** in 5-limit Helmholtz-Ellis Just Intonation (HEJI) notation, we need to define two **accidental chains**.